bekk/bekk-christmas/post/react/the-seven-facts-of-react-native.md

 authors:
   - Caroline Odden
 ---
 I have worked with React Native for some years now, and have encountered one or two things that got me thinking “*huh, so that’s how it is*”.
-At my current project, we have developed an application that is developed in React Native.
+At my current project, we are developing an application in React Native.
 Therefore I have chosen some things that I think are interesting (or a little bit frustrating) to present to you for this first article of react.christmas 2020.

 ## Five years and still version 0.63